 With a complete lack of success, BATAN has been promoting the construction of nuclear power plants as essential to Indonesia’s electricity needs for more than four decades, urging successive cabinets to adopt its recommendations to begin construction.
 To be sure, the organization does operate three research reactors, and carries out research work in health and agriculture, but these are subordinate, both technically and politically, to its primary goal—building a national nuclear power industry.
 Half a century after its creation in 1965, BATAN is still unsuccessful in its primary mission of promoting nuclear power in Indonesia.
 BATAN is a classic case of what organization analysts call a permanently failing organization.

 The classic study of permanently failing organizations sought to explain why certain companies, divisions of corporations, community groups, and government agencies survive despite clearly failing to meet their stated objectives and consistently underperforming (Meyer and Zucker 1989).
 These organizations are “successful” in simply surviving by finding support from sources external to them or by deploying a repertoire of internal practices that aid organizational survival.
 A more powerful government department or an external agency may provide funding, legitimation, or managerial support.
-Internal practices (or externally-oriented practices) manage to keep the day of reckoning almost perpetually at bay—for example, by endlessly reiterating an established rationale, however threadbare (“our raison d'être is …”); repeating contradictions between discourse and action (plans never fulfilled); or simply by systematically withholding appropriate information from stakeholders (Rouleau, Gagnon, and Cloutier 2008).
+Internal practices (or externally oriented practices) manage to keep the day of reckoning almost perpetually at bay—for example, by endlessly reiterating an established rationale, however threadbare (“our raison d'être is . . .”); repeating contradictions between discourse and action (plans never fulfilled); or simply by systematically withholding appropriate information from stakeholders (Rouleau, Gagnon, and Cloutier 2008).

 While BATAN is a very junior actor in the Indonesian national government, the organization receives critical external support.
 Its most important protector is the IAEA, which has a similar mission at a global level.
 BATAN collaborates with the IAEA on a wide range of activities, not least of which are numerous preliminary and “preparatory” studies for building a nuclear power plant.
 The IAEA’s support comes in the form of providing budgetary assistance, expertise, training, and ideological and political support and advocacy for the nuclear power mission, as well as for ancillary missions.
 BATAN’s work is similarly supported by regional intergovernmental organizations such as the Asian Nuclear Safety Network, with the laudable aim of improving the “safety of Nuclear Installations in the South East Asia, Pacific and Far East Countries.”
 But in the process, such groups also buttress the management and legitimacy of organizations like BATAN (ANSTO n.d.).
 Beyond intergovernmental support, BATAN’s pursuit of its primary mission is supported by elements of the highly concentrated global nuclear industry, both from industry representative bodies and from nuclear manufacturing companies and their export-oriented government supporters.